20 Metacognitive Questions That Will Get Students Thinking

 - Reflect on your experience with academic stress.
 How do you handle it?

-Metacognitive questions to encourage critical thinking:
+Metacognitive questions for critical thinking:

 - If your friend was absent today and called you about class, what are the two or three most important ideas from today’s lesson?